rigamortus/devops-projects/azuretask/README.md

 ![Architecture diagram](images/Architecture.png)

 To host the website, two virtual networks with CIDRs "192.168.0.0/16" (__East US 2__) and "10.0.0.0/16" (__Norway East__) were created.
 Each virtual network had two subnets each with a subnet mask of "/24".
 A load balancer for each region was created and served as the Azure endpoint for the traffic manager.
-An Azure DNS zone "__mydavidcloud.xyz__" was also created with CNAME records that pointed the subdomain "__test.mydavidcloud.xyz__" to the address for the traffic manager profile .
+An Azure DNS zone "__mydavidcloud.xyz__" was also created with CNAME records that pointed the subdomain "__test.mydavidcloud.xyz__" to the address for the traffic manager profile.
 A __virtual machine scale set__ with two instances in __East US 2__  and __two virtual machines__ in __Norway East__ hosted the website.

 ## SSL Certificate